Matrix Decomposition and Applications: (Orthogonal) Similarity Transformation

-As mentioned previously, the Hessenberg decomposition introduced in this section, the tridiagonal decomposition in the next section, the Schur decomposition (Theorem~\ref{theorem:schur-decomposition}, p.~\pageref{theorem:schur-decomposition}), and the spectral decomposition (Theorem~\ref{theorem:spectral_theorem}, p.~\pageref{theorem:spectral_theorem}) share a similar form that transforms the matrix into a similar matrix.
-We now give the rigorous definition of similar matrices and similarity transformations. \begin{definition}[Similar Matrices and Similarity Transformation] $\bA$ and $\bB$ are called \textbf{similar matrices} if there exists a nonsingular matrix $\bP$ such that $\bB = \bP\bA\bP^{-1}$.
+As mentioned earlier, the Hessenberg decomposition introduced in this section, the tridiagonal decomposition in the next section, the Schur decomposition (Theorem~\ref{theorem:schur-decomposition}), and the spectral decomposition (Theorem~\ref{theorem:spectral_theorem}) all share a common structure: they transform a matrix into another matrix that is similar to it.
+Below, we formally define similar matrices and similarity transformations. \begin{definition}[Similar matrices and similarity transformation] Two matrices $\bA$ and $\bB$ are said to be \textit{similar matrices} if there exists a nonsingular matrix $\bP$ such that $\bB = \bP\bA\bP^{-1}$.

-In words, for any nonsingular matrix $\bP$, the matrices $\bA$ and $\bP\bA\bP^{-1}$ are similar matrices.
-And in this sense, given the nonsingular matrix $\bP$, $\bP\bA\bP^{-1}$ is called a \textbf{similarity transformation} applied to matrix $\bA$.
+In simpler terms, given any nonsingular matrix $\bP$, the matrices $\bA$ and $\bP\bA\bP^{-1}$ are similar.
+The transformation $\bP\bA\bP^{-1}$ is referred to as a \textit{similarity transformation} of the matrix $\bA$.

-Moreover, when $\bP$ is orthogonal, then $\bP\bA\bP^\top$ is also known as the \textbf{orthogonal similarity transformation} of $\bA$. \end{definition} The difference between the similarity transformation and orthogonal similarity transformation is partly explained in the sense of coordinate transformation (Section~\ref{section:coordinate-transformation}, p.~\pageref{section:coordinate-transformation}).
-Now we prove the important properties of similar matrices that will be shown very useful in the sequel. \begin{lemma}[Eigenvalue, Trace and Rank of Similar Matrices ] Any eigenvalue of $\bA$ is also an eigenvalue of $\bP\bA\bP^{-1}$.
-The converse is also true that any eigenvalue of $\bP\bA\bP^{-1}$ is also an eigenvalue of $\bA$.
-I.e., $\Lambda(\bA) = \Lambda(\bB)$, where $\Lambda(\bX)$ is the spectrum of matrix $\bX$ (Definition~\ref{definition:spectrum}, p.~\pageref{definition:spectrum}).
+Furthermore, if $\bP$ is an orthogonal matrix, the transformation $\bP\bA\bP^\top$ is also known as an \textit{orthogonal similarity transformation} of $\bA$.
+Orthogonal similarity transformations are particularly significant because the condition number of the transformed matrix $\bP\bA\bP^\top$ is no worse than that of the original matrix $\bA$.~\footnote{Note that two matrices $\bA$ and $\bB$ are referred to as \textit{congruent} if $\bB = \bS\bA\bS^\top$ for some nonsingular matrix $\bS$.
+In this sense, an orthogonal similarity transformation is both a similarity transformation and a congruence transformation.} \end{definition} The distinction between similarity transformations and orthogonal similarity transformations will be further clarified in the context of coordinate transformations (Section~\ref{section:coordinate-transformation}).
+We now proceed to establish some important properties of similar matrices, which will prove useful in later discussions. \begin{proposition}[Eigenvalue, trace, and rank of similar matrices ] Any eigenvalue of $\bA$ is also an eigenvalue of $\bP\bA\bP^{-1}$, and vice versa.
+That is, $\Lambda(\bA) = \Lambda(\bB)$, where $\Lambda(\bX)$ denotes the spectrum of matrix $\bX$ (Definition~\ref{definition:spectrum}).